antaresproject/docs/docs/services/assets.md

 ## Order

-Assets' downloading order management, is a fundamental issue because of the visibility of particular packages.
-An example:
+Management of the assets' loading order is important because of the visibility of particular packages.
+For example:

 `main.twig`